GeorginaCarlisle/inspiring-young-writers/README.md

 ## Credits

+[Code Institute](https://codeinstitute.net) - "I think therefore I Blog" walk through followed when installing dependencies and deploying to Heroku.

 [Return to contents list](#contents)

 ## Acknowledgements

-[Code Institue](https://codeinstitute.net) - The majority of the coding skills, knowledge and understanding showcased in this project have been learnt through the 'Diploma of Full stack software development' that I am completing with Code Institute.
+[Code Institute](https://codeinstitute.net) - The majority of the coding skills, knowledge and understanding showcased in this project have been learnt through the 'Diploma of Full stack software development' that I am completing with Code Institute.

 ### Other projects